livz/livz.github.io/_posts/2018-05-14-UnderTheWire-Groot.md

 ## Groot 1

 <blockquote>
-The password for groot2 is the last five digits of the MD5 hash of this system's hosts file.</p>
+  <p>The password for groot2 is the last five digits of the MD5 hash of this system's hosts file.</p>
 </blockquote>

 We connect to **Groot** with ```groot1/groot1```.